frankjoshua/docker-ros-realsense/README.md

 ./build.sh -t frankjoshua/ros-realsense -l
 ```

+## Architectures

+x86 and arm64
+arm32 is not supported but should be possible with some work.

 ## Testing

 Github Actions expects the DOCKERHUB_USERNAME and DOCKERHUB_TOKEN variables to be set in your environment.